Subscribe

 What causes interdigital cysts in dogs?

-Anything from injuries to genetics may cause an interdigital cyst.
 While there are some things you can do to reduce their risk of developing cysts, such as keeping your dog clean and at a healthy weight, they may not be entirely preventable.
 Interdigital cysts or furuncles may be caused by underlying issues such as:

 Treatment options for interdigital cysts

 There are many ways to treat interdigital cysts, but the best method depends on the underlying cause.
-Since some problems really need medical intervention to solve, such as an antibiotic for bacterial infections, it’s best to go to the vet before you begin diagnosing and treating interdigital cysts at home.
+Since some problems really need medical intervention to solve, such as steroids or an antibiotic for bacterial infections, it’s best to go to the vet before you begin diagnosing and treating interdigital cysts at home.

 Topical medications

 Depending on the cause of your pet’s condition, your vet may prescribe topical medications such as antibiotic creams.
-They may also suggest ointments to soothe their itching, or foot soaks with a fungicide such as Ketoconazole or Chlorhexidine if they determine that a yeast infection is the root cause.
+They may also suggest ointments to soothe their itching or foot soaks with a fungicide such as Ketoconazole or Chlorhexidine if they determine that a yeast infection is the root cause.

 Oral medications

 A bacterial infection will likely need a combination of topical ointments and oral antibiotics for successful treatment.
-Your vet may also prescribe pain medication depending on the severity, or allergy medication if that’s the primary issue.
+Your vet may also prescribe pain medication depending on the severity or allergy medication if that’s the primary issue.

 Surgery